 Author: Stoutmeister

-The Week Ahead in Beer: Ex Novo, Rio Bravo, Steel Bender and Tractor add new cans
+The Week Ahead in Beer: Steel Bender taps some old favorites and cans something new

 Greetings, New Mexico craft beer lovers.
 Stoutmeister here with The Week Ahead in Beer.
 This column covers all the breweries in Bernalillo and Sandoval counties, with Santa Fe’s eight breweries, one in Los Alamos, one in Moriarty, one in Red River, one in Silver City, and one in Truth or Consequences also joining the party….